National Democrats (Sweden): History

+Just before the 2011 Riksdag meeting, Deputy Party leader Daniel Spansk left the National Democrats together with three others in a protest against party leader Marc Abramsson's leadership style.

 Ideology

-ND's ideology was described as xenophobic and/or racist.
+ND's ideology was described as xenophobic and/or racist by the newspaper expressen.
 The party rejected these descriptions.

 The party was critical of United States foreign policy and of NATO.
 The party also opposed what it called the "imperialist occupations of Serbia, Palestine, Iraq and Afghanistan."